Wireless security: Machine-to-machine context

-The mobility advantage

-Wireless networks are very common, both for organizations and individuals.
-Many laptop computers have wireless cards pre-installed.
-The ability to enter a network while mobile has great benefits.
-However, wireless networking is prone to some security issues.
-Hackers have found wireless networks relatively easy to break into, and even use wireless technology to hack into wired networks.
-As a result, it is very important that enterprises define effective wireless security policies that guard against unauthorized access to important resources.
-Wireless Intrusion Prevention Systems (WIPS) or Wireless Intrusion Detection Systems (WIDS) are commonly used to enforce wireless security policies.

-The air interface and link corruption risk

-There were relatively few dangers when wireless technology was first introduced, as the effort to maintain the communication was high and the effort to intrude is always higher.
-The variety of risks to users of wireless technology have increased as the service has become more popular and the technology more commonly available.
-Today there are a great number of security risks associated with the current wireless protocols and encryption methods, as carelessness and ignorance exists at the user and corporate IT level.
-Hacking methods have become much more sophisticated and innovative with wireless.

 Modes of unauthorized access

 The modes of unauthorised access to links, to functions and to data is as variable as the respective entities make use of program code.
 There does not exist a full scope model of such threat.
 To some extent the prevention relies on known modes and methods of attack and relevant methods for suppression of the applied methods.
 However, each new mode of operation will create new options of threatening.
 Hence prevention requires a steady drive for improvement.
 The described modes of attack are just a snapshot of typical methods and scenarios where to apply.

 Accidental association

 Violation of the security perimeter of a corporate network can come from a number of different methods and intents.
 One of these methods is referred to as “accidental association”.
 When a user turns on a computer and it latches on to a wireless access point from a neighboring company's overlapping network, the user may not even know that this has occurred.
 However, it is a security breach in that proprietary company information is exposed and now there could exist a link from one company to the other.
 This is especially true if the laptop is also hooked to a wired network.

 Accidental association is a case of wireless vulnerability called as "mis-association".
 Mis-association can be accidental, deliberate (for example, done to bypass corporate firewall) or it can result from deliberate attempts on wireless clients to lure them into connecting to attacker's APs.